nickgrosik/ppgp/README.md

 # PPGP — Pete’s Pretty Good Privacy

-PPGP is a beginner‑friendly Python tool for learning the basics of public‑key cryptography.
-It handles RSA keypair generation, message encryption, and message decryption using modern, secure padding schemes.
-The goal is to give learners a hands‑on way to understand how real cryptographic tools work under the hood — without needing a PhD or a tolerance for academic PDFs.
+PPGP is a beginner friendly Python tool that teaches the basics of public key cryptography.
+It handles RSA keypair generation, message encryption, and message decryption using modern and secure padding schemes.
+The goal is to give learners a hands on way to understand how real cryptographic tools work under the hood without needing a PhD or a tolerance for academic PDFs.

-This project is part of my cybersecurity portfolio and will keep growing as I add more features, polish the UX, and continue giving the program way more personality than a cryptography tool probably needs.
+This project is part of my cybersecurity portfolio and will continue to grow as I add more features, improve the user experience, and give the program more personality than a cryptography tool usually gets.

 ---